The History of Santa Claus

 Soon gave me to know I had nothing to dread.

-Despite the authorship controversy, the poem's popularity helped to spread the concept of Santa Claus as a plump, merry, bringer of gifts.
 In the 21st century, the poem is still widely published, particularly in book form, and has become a well-known part of Christmas tradition.

 German-born American illustrator and editorial cartoonist Thomas Nast played a role in developing the visual image of the modern Santa Claus.
 Pictures of St. Nicholas and Sinterklaas frequently depicted a tall, thin man wearing a long flowing cape or robe.
 In a series of drawings for Harper's Weekly magazine, Nast drew Santa as jolly and plump, with a white beard and wearing a fur-trimmed coat and pants along with a black belt and boots — with a bit of a gnome-like appearance.
 Nast's first drawing appeared in 1862 and, over the next 24 years, 76 of his Christmas engravings were published.